apache/nuttx-apps/examples/README.txt

       Default: SCHED_PRIORITY_DEFAULT
     CONFIG_EXAMPLES_NXTERM_STACKSIZE - Stack size allocated for the NxTerm task.
 Default: 2048

-  The following configuration settings determine how to set up the NX server (CONFIG_NX_MULTIUSER):

     CONFIG_EXAMPLES_NXTERM_STACKSIZE -- The stacksize to use when creating the NX server.
 Default 2048
     CONFIG_EXAMPLES_NXTERM_CLIENTPRIO -- The client priority.
 Default: 100